OBOAcademy/obook/06-OntologyDesign/ROBOT_tutorial.md

 # ROBOT Mini-Tutorial

 Last week, we were introduced to ROBOT for quality control and generating reports about terms in an ontology.
-This week, we will learn about four new ROBOT commands:
+This week, we will learn about three new ROBOT commands:
 * Convert
 * Extract
 * Template